wcex1994/burnrate/README.md

 # Burn Rate Alert
 It is a Azure burn rate calculation on logic app.

-Everyday at UTC 6am, it grabs the daily cost of all resources used on the day before yesterday (TDBY) and also three days before (ThreeDayBefore) by using Consumption API.
+Everyday at UTC 6:00 am, it grabs the daily cost of all resources used on the day before yesterday (TDBY) and also three days before (ThreeDayBefore) by using Azure Consumption API.
 Afterwards, it sums up each day's cost.
 The burn rate is calculated as an increase rate:

     Burn Rate = (TDBY - ThreeDayBefore)/ThreeDayBefore

-The reason why not calculate difference between yesterday and today is because some costs are calculated once per two days.
-TDBY and ThreeDayBefore turn out to be more stable.

-## Step 1: Create an logic app
+## Step 1: Create a Logic App

 Follow **only** steps in the section "Create your logic app" here <https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow>.